eobermuhlner/kimage/README.md

 The output will tell us by how many pixels each image was aligned and what the error distance to the base image is (smaller is better).
 If an aligned image is above the error threshold it will be saved with a prefix `badaligned` instead.

+This is an example of the log output for one of the images:
 ```
 Loading image: orion2.png
 Alignment: Alignment(x=-8, y=-4, error=2.450572331451992E-4)
 Error 4.567307562910387E-4 <= 0.001 : saving aligned_orion2.png
 ```

+Clicking through the output files (prefixed with `aligned_`) will show that the images are now aligned and the stars no longer jump around.

 ![](images/align/aligned_orion2.png)